vanvuongngo/vanvuongngo.github.io/README.md

 - III Mobile App Development - Latest Trends
 - IV Data Science & Artificial Intelligence - Future Predictions
 - V Cybersecurity & Privacy - Emerging Technologies
-- VI My opinionated bet on technologies in 2025
+- VI My opinionated bet on technologies in 2026

-Part II: Own projects to deep dive into modern technologies 2025
+Part II: Own projects to deep dive into modern technologies 2026

-- I This github pages with microfrontends and spin
+- I This github pages is about frontends, backend and devops
 - II Homelab
 - III E-Mail templates for professional communications with customer to create a diamond branding
 - ...